FeeSimple/dapp-skeleton/README.md

 ### Part 1: frontend

-Implemented in ReactJS that provides a web-based frontend with contract interaction.
+Implemented in ReactJS that provides a web-based frontend.
 Via the web UI, it's possible to create new "todo" item or delete the existing "todo" item.

+### Part 2: api

+Implemented in NodeJS that provides rest APIs for the frontend for contract interaction.
+This API layer releases the burden of the EOS-specific handling from the frontend.
+Each API implementation is based on the "eosjs" library.

-### Part 2: contract
+### Part 3: contract

 Implement the smart contract functions invoked by the frontend